 Who Has Top Priority for Park Reservations?

-Annual Passholders, existing ticket holders and guests with a Walt Disney World Resort hotel reservation will have priority in making park reservations over guests staying off-site or visiting for the day.
+Guests with a Walt Disney World Resort hotel reservation generally have priority in making park reservations over guests staying off-site or visiting for the day.
+Up to this point, Disney has made sure there is enough park pass availabilty for guests staying at the resorts to make sure they get into the parks.

-However, out of all groups, Walt Disney World Resort hotel guests have the highest priority when it comes to Disney Park Passes.
-This makes sense since they are in Florida spending thousands of dollars to go to the parks, whereas many Annual Passholders are Florida locals and have more opportunities.
+This makes sense since they are in Florida spending thousands of dollars to go to the parks, whereas many Annual Passholders are Florida locals and have more opportunities to go.

 Who is Guaranteed a Reservation?